meduza-corp/interstellar/README.md

 # notice
 Unfortunatly I can no longer support this project.
+We moved to [app follow](http://appfollow.ru) it supports google play and app store.

 # Interstellar
 Small ruby app to get reviews for you Google Play Store-released application to the Slack channel.